remance/Masendor/readme.md

 - **Historical stuffs**: Battle information, writing, sources, correction, improvements
 - **Quality Assurance**: Code documentation, game balancing, bugs fix, feedbacks

+Note: All the new and current untested development are done on "dev" branch.
+The main branch is for a somewhat stable version of the game.

 ---------------

 # Index